Skip to content

 import { pipe, string, nonEmpty, number, minValue, maxValue, minLength } from 'valibot'

-import { InferFormValidatorSchema } from 'maz-ui'
+import { useFormValidator, useFormField } from 'maz-ui/composables'

-const schema = ref({
+const schema = {

 name: pipe(string('Name is required'), nonEmpty('Name is required'), minLength(3, 'Name must be at least 3 characters')),